WasmEdge/WasmEdge/docs/book/en/src/sdk/rust/memory_manipulation.md

 In this example, we'll present how to manipulate the linear memory with the APIs defined in [wasmedge_sdk::Memory](https://wasmedge.github.io/WasmEdge/wasmedge_sdk/struct.Memory.html).

-N.B.
-In this example, `wasmedge-sdk v0.4.0`, `wasmedge-sys v0.9.0` and `wasmedge-types v0.2.1` are used.
+> The code in the following example is verified on
+>
+> * wasmedge-sdk v0.4.0
+> * wasmedge-sys v0.9.0
+> * wasmedge-types v0.2.1

 ## Wasm module

-Before talk about the code, let's first see the wasm module we use in this example.
+Before talking about the code, let's first see the wasm module we use in this example.
 In the wasm module, a linear memory of 1-page (64KiB) size is defined; in addition, three functions are exported from this module: `get_at`, `set_at`, and `mem_size`.

 ```wasm
 (module